JeeWeetje/lora-azure-iot-workshop/README.md

 You have four options to choose from to start with.
 You can either go for physical hardware based on the The Things Uno (Lora/LoraWAN enabled Arduino Leonardo) programmed in C and connected via The Things Network, Or choose one of the device simulation applications like UWP (C#), NodeJS (JavaScript) or Java application (Java is only used for the simulation client).

-    _(Note: Click on one of the logos to get started with the device or simulated device and follow that path for the rest of the workshop (at the end of each chapter, a link to the following chapter is provided)_
+    Click on one of the logos to get started with the device or simulated device and follow that path for the rest of the workshop (at the end of each chapter, a link to the following chapter is provided

 1. **Connecting a device to the Azure IoT Platform**

     <table>
         <thead>
         <tr>
-            <th colspan="4">Choose the device to connect</th>
+            <th colspan="4">Choose the device or simulator to connect</th>
         </tr>
         <thead>
         <tbody>